 Critics argue that our intuitions regarding both intelligence and understanding may be unreliable, and perhaps incompatible even with current science.
 With regard to understanding, Steven Pinker, in How the Mind Works (1997), holds that “… Searle is merely exploring facts about the English word understand….
 People are reluctant to use the word unless certain stereotypical conditions apply…” But, Pinker claims, nothing scientifically speaking is at stake.
 Pinker objects to Searle's appeal to the “causal powers of the brain” by noting that the apparent locus of the causal powers is the “patterns of interconnectivity that carry out the right information processing”.
-Pinker ends his discussion by citing a science fiction story in which Aliens, anatomically quite unlike humans, cannot believe that humans think with meat in their heads.
+Pinker ends his discussion by citing a science fiction story in which Aliens, anatomically quite unlike humans, cannot believe that humans think when they discover that our heads are filled with meat.
 The Aliens' intuitions are unreliable—presumably ours may be so as well.

 Other critics are also concerned with how our understanding of understanding bears on the Chinese Room argument.
 In their paper “A Chinese Room that Understands” AI researchers Simon and Eisenstadt (2002) argue that whereas Searle refutes “logical strong AI”, the thesis that a program that passes the Turing Test will necessarily understand, Searle's argument does not impugn “Empirical Strong AI”—the thesis that it is possible to program a computer that convincingly satisfies ordinary criteria of understanding.
 They hold however that it is impossible to settle these questions “without employing a definition of the term ‘understand’ that can provide a test for judging whether the hypothesis is true or false”.
 They cite W.V.O.
 Quine's Word and Object as showing that there is always empirical uncertainty in attributing understanding to humans.
 The Chinese Room is a Clever Hans trick (Clever Hans was a horse who appeared to clomp out the answers to simple arithmetic questions, but it was discovered that Hans could detect unconscious cues from his trainer).
 Similarly, the man in the room doesn't understand Chinese, and could be exposed by watching him closely.
 (Simon and Eisenstadt do not explain just how this would be done, or how it would affect the argument.)
 Citing the work of Rudolf Carnap, Simon and Eisenstadt argue that to understand is not just to exhibit certain behavior, but to use “intensions” that determine extensions, and that one can see in actual programs that they do use appropriate intensions.
 They discuss three actual AI programs, and defend various attributions of mentality to them, including understanding, and conclude that computers understand; they learn “intensions by associating words and other linguistic structure with their denotations, as detected through sensory stimuli”.
 And since we can see exactly how the machines work, “it is, in fact, easier to establish that a machine exhibits understanding that to establish that a human exhibits understanding….”
 Thus, they conclude, the evidence for empirical strong AI is overwhelming.

-Similarly, Daniel Dennett in his original 1980 response to Searle's argument called it “an intuition pump”.
-In a later paper, Dennett elaborated on concerns about our intuitions regarding intelligence.
+Similarly, Daniel Dennett in his original 1980 response to Searle's argument called it “an intuition pump”, a term he came up with in discussing the CRA with Hofstader.
+Dennett's considered view (2013) is that the CRA is “clearly a fallacious and misleading argument ….” (p.
+320).
+Paul Thagard (2013) proposes that for every thought experiment in philosophy there is an equal and opposite thought experiment.
+Thagard holds that intuitions are unreliable, and the CRA is an example (and that in fact the CRA has now been refuted by the technology of autonomous robotic cars).
+Dennett has elaborated on concerns about our intuitions regarding intelligence.
 Dennett 1987 (“Fast Thinking”) expressed concerns about the slow speed at which the Chinese Room would operate, and he has been joined by several other commentators, including Tim Maudlin, David Chalmers, and Steven Pinker.
 The operator of the Chinese Room may eventually produce appropriate answers to Chinese questions.
 But slow thinkers are stupid, not intelligent—and in the wild, they may well end up dead.
 Dennett argues that “speed … is ‘of the essence’ for intelligence.
 If you can't figure out the relevant portions of the changing environment fast enough to fend for yourself, you are not practically intelligent, however complex you are” (326).
 Thus Dennett relativizes intelligence to processing speed relative to current environment.
 Tim Maudlin (1989) disagrees.
 Maudlin considers the time-scale problem pointed to by other writers, and concludes, contra Dennett, that the extreme slowness of a computational system does not violate any necessary conditions on thinking or consciousness.